 Why are we automating recycling?

-the container—let’s keep paper or plastic from blowing through
+keep paper or plastic from blowing through the streets.

-from trash and put into these wheeled containers
+sort recycling from trash, and put into these wheeled containers

 Only recycling goes into this cart.
 Now instead of

 putting your recycling in the blue and green bins, you put in